 The safest city in Germany is Munich.
-In 2019, the Mercer Quality of Life Survey awarded Munich with the 3rd highest quality of life across the world, and joint 2nd for infrastructure.
+In 2019, the Mercer Quality of Life Survey awarded Munich the 3rd highest quality of life worldwide and joint 2nd for infrastructure.

-What are the 2 most popular German cars?
+What are the two most popular German cars?

 Mercedes-Benz and Porsche are probably the two most popular luxury German car brands.
 They have been around since World War II, and their success is due to good marketing and high quality.
 Mercedes-Benz is actually the inventor of the automobile!